CALAMITY TOURIST, ACT II

 Rescued by a Merry Band of Hippies

 I've been out jeeping in the Sierra back country with the sorts of characters who actually likes to get stuck.
-After a few of those outings, I realized that getting stuck was the whole reason for the mission for these guys, to employ all the gear, the winches and tools and old fashioned Yankee ingenuity to get unstuck.
+After a few of those outings, I realized that getting stuck was the whole reason for their mission, to employ all the gear, the winches and tools and old fashioned Yankee ingenuity to get unstuck.
 This wasn’t at all that sort of thing.
 Other than these folks we were dumb lucky enough to track down, we had absolutely no way out, no extra margin, no level of contingency to fall back on.

 With Bob at the wheel, and everyone else pushing from the front, the truck actually started to move!
 And it gained some momentum, and we managed to move it about 15 yards down the small rise what looked like a dry creek bed—more likely just one of the temporary water flows on the desert floor when it rains.
 This was a great sign.
 Then another thoughtful collaborative discussion about whether to do the next 40 yards backwards, or to execute what would be a 10-point turn in this tiny spot of dryer ground.
 We went back and forth several times, knowing that it would be very easy to get re-stuck or stuck worse.
 We decided on turning it around, which was a good decision.
 Then another burst of the engine, with all of us pushing...and we were out to a much better place.
 After we repacked the truck bed, the coolest thing happened.
 These folks, our rescuers, walked several hundred yards back toward safety and positioned themselves, one-by-one, at intervals to mark the good path.
 How did they know how to do this?
 By some sort of playa intuition, or just common sense.
 One wrong turn off this marked path would likely get us stuck again.
 Bob gunned it along this path, fishtailed at a few points and made it to the dry ground at the end of the human chain!
 A huge relief.